chris-n-self/large-scale-qml/README.md

 Execution is broken into several steps -- first collecting the measurment results from an IBMQ backend or simulator, then (optionally) applying measurement error mitigation to these results, next processing the measurement results to obtain the Gram matrix, and finally fitting the support vector machine classifier using the Gram matrix.
 These different tasks are carried out by different scripts and all of the intermediate data is saved to disk.

-Each job folder, e.g. 'handwriting-all-digits/NPQC', contains the scripts: 'collect-results.py', 'apply_meas_error_mit.py' and 'process-results.py' (explained below) as well as a file 'JOB_SPECIFICATION.py'.
+Each job folder, e.g. 'handwriting-all-digits/NPQC', contains the scripts: 'collect-results.py', 'apply_meas_error_mit.py' and 'process-results.py' as well as 'JOB_SPECIFICATION.py'.

+### 0. Setting run parameters `JOB_SPECIFICATION.py`

 The job specification file sets the values of variables used in an execution run, each of the other scripts will import the variables they need from that file.
+The overall idea is that all arguments are fixed in 'JOB_SPECIFICATION.py', then each script is executed in sequence to produce the final output.

 The variables defined in 'JOB_SPECIFICATION.py' mostly relate to the function `largescaleqml.calculations_qpu.get_ibmq_crossfid_results` and their meaning is explained in the docstring of that function (reproduced at the bottom of this page).

 In addition to setting the execution variables, we also define how output files are named in 'JOB_SPECIFICATION.py'.
 For example,
 ```python